Code-Institute-Submissions/p4-devstories-1/README.md

         1. As a First Time Visitor, You will be able to navigate the site with minimal effort and ease.
         2. As a First Time Visitor, You will be able to view a list of current blog posts posted.
         3. As a First Time Visitor, You will be able to sign up and and login.
+        4. As a First Time Visitor, You will be able to sign for the newsletter.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, you will be able to find new or old blog posts that are on the site.
+        1. As a Returning Visitor, You will be to check to see if there are any new blog posts.
-        2. As a Returning Visitor, You will be able to create a blog.
-        3. As a Returning Vistor, You will be able to update a blog.
-        4. As a Returning Vistor, You will be able to delete your blog.
+        1. As a Returning Visitor, You will be able to see if anyone has commented or liked your post.

     -   #### Frequent User Goals
-        1. As a Frequent User, You will be to check to see your likes and comments on your blog.
+        1. As a Frequent User, You will be to upload a new blog post.
-        2. As a Frequent User, You will be to check to see if there are any new blog posts.
+        2. As a Frequent User, You will be to edit your pervious blog posts.
-        3. As a Frequent User, You will be able to sign up to a Newsletter
+        3. As a Frequent User, You will be to delete your blog posts.

     - ### Admin user stories
         1. As a supersuer you will be able to see a list of users who registered on the site